lenablechmann/Hover-Doodle/README.md

 # Hover-Doodle
 An Etch-A-Sketch web app.
 Hover over the canvas to doodle away.
 Choose colors by clicking on the palette.
+Live App can be found here: https://lenablechmann.github.io/Hover-Doodle/

 ## Learning Goals
 - get proficient at DOM manipulation with JS